Glossary

 Ability Level

 The estimated level of a person’s academic potential.
-May also be used or referred to as IQ (Intelligence Quotient) or aptitude (i.e. one’s capability to learn or succeed in an academic setting).
+Also used/referred to as IQ (Intelligence Quotient) or aptitude (i.e. one’s capability to learn or succeed in an academic setting).

 Refers to a change in presentation, response format, environmental setting, or length of time needed to complete a task.
 This change does not alter the scoring or purpose of the task.
 Many accommodations are used every day on a regular basis in the classroom or workplace.
 Many teachers consider it to be good teaching strategies.